Steps of the eviction process in Minnesota:

 Illegal Activity | No Statute | No |

-In Minnesota, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month).
+In Minnesota, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, the landlord must first terminate the tenancy by giving the tenant a proper 30-days’ notice to move out.

 Examples of lease violations include:

-- Unlawful use or possession of a firearm on the rental property.
+- Unlawfully using or possessing a firearm on the premises

 Illegal Evictions in Minnesota

-In Minnesota, any of the below is illegal.
+In Minnesota, there are a few different types of eviction actions that are illegal.
 If found liable, the landlord could be required to pay the tenant triple the amount of damages sustained or $500, whichever is greater, plus attorneys’ fees.

 “Self-Help” Evictions